drugtrends/cryptomarkets-2024-09/README.md

-# Cryptomarkets Feb 2023-Jan 2024
+# Cryptomarkets Jun 2023-May 2024
-For embedding interactive plots on <a href="https://ndarc.med.unsw.edu.au/resource/trends-cryptomarket-drug-listings-feb2023-jan2024">Cryptomarkets Feb 2023-Jan 2024</a>, Drug Trends Bulletin Series.
+For embedding interactive plots on <a href="https://unsw.edu.au/research/ndarc/resources/trends-cryptomarket-drug-listings-jun2023-may2024">Cryptomarkets Jun 2023-May 2024</a>, Drug Trends Bulletin Series.
 Sydney: National Drug and Alcohol Research Centre, UNSW Sydney.